 We recommend that you clean the unit every 2,500 hours of operation or every three months.
 We also recommend that you keep the burner tube and pilot assembly clean and free of dust and dirt.
-To clean these parts we recommend using compressed air no greater than 30 psig.
+To clean these parts we recommend using compressed air no greater pressure than 30 psig.

-This can be done by using a vacuum cleaner in the blow position, using compressed air in a can, please follow the directions on the can.
+This can be done by using a vacuum cleaner in the blow position, using compressed air in a can.
+Please follow the directions on the can.
 If you don't follow directions on the can you could damage the burner or pilot assembly.
 In addition, the directions that follow should also be followed.

 - 1. Shut off the unit, including the pilot.
 Allow the unit to cool for at least thirty minutes. - 2.
-Inspect burner and pilot for dust and dirt.
+Inspect burner and pilot for dust and dirt. - Blow air through the port/slots and holes in the burner.